muldjord/skyscraper/docs/CONFIGINI.md

 Please take note that almost all of these options are set at a useful default (and can therefore be left out) and should only be set if your use case requires it.

 NOTE 1!
-Some users seem to have a habbit of editing the `/home/USER/skysource/config.ini` file.
+Some users seem to have a habit of editing the `/home/USER/skysource/config.ini` file.
 THIS IS NOT THE CORRECT FILE!
 Please read the above. :)

 NOTE 2!
 If you've installed Skyscraper through the RetroPie-Setup script, it is recommended to create a symbolic link to the executable.
 Do this by running `sudo ln -s /opt/retropie/supplementary/skyscraper/Skyscraper /usr/local/bin/Skyscraper`.
 This will allow you to just type `Skyscraper` when running it from command line.